RealDan1/javascript-excersizes/task-8/itunes-search/frontend/README.md

 ## Description

 This is a web app that lets users search for media on the iTunes Store.
+Users can search for any media including Music, Ebooks, Movies,Podcasts,Audiobooks, Software etc. and the app will return all results from the itunes store using the itunes search api.
 It is a full-stack project showcasing React on the front end and a secure Node.js backend.
 The app is designed to be both user-friendly and secure, making it a great example of a modern, professional-grade web application.

 ## Purpose